 The unemployment rate is a lot lower for those with college degrees, 7.7% v. those with just a high school diploma, 17.9%, according to the Bureau of Labor and Statistics, but that doesn’t mean it can’t be difficult for a recent graduate to find work in their field of study.
-Even if you utilized your college time and opted for a work study, many cities in general will offer greater opportunities to put that degree to work.
+Even if you utilized your college time and opted for a work study, many cities, in general, will offer greater opportunities to put that degree to work.

-If you are planning on staying around the area of your university, checking out employment fairs can be the way to go, But, if four+ years leaves you craving a change of scenery, do your homework before you embark to a strange city.
+If you are planning on staying around the area of your university, check out employment fairs can be the way to go, But, if four+ years leaves you craving a change of scenery, do your homework before you embark to a strange city.
 See if they have a market for your particular skills.
 For example, if you are a marine biologist, your chances of working in your field drop exponentially in Kansas or Wyoming.

 The following list has been adapted from the list compiled from monstercollege.com and compares the top ten cities in livability and income range.